-- Business Continuity Plan.
-You will develop and maintain a documented business continuity plan ("BCP") within 60 days of beginning services for Google that: (i) maintains Google's continued access to the Services; (ii) prevents the unintended loss or destruction of Protected Information; and (iii) ensures continued delivery of the Services to Google through any business disruption experienced by You.
+- 7.1 Business Continuity Plan.
+You will develop and maintain a documented business continuity plan ("BCP") within 60 days of your initial provision of Services that: (i) maintains Google's continued access to the Services; (ii) prevents the unintended loss or destruction of Protected Information; and (iii) ensures continued delivery of the Services to Google through any business disruption experienced by You.
 You will furnish the BCP to Google and update the BCP annually as needed. - 7.2 Notification of BCP Invocation.
 If an event causes the BCP to be invoked, You will notify Google as soon as possible. - 7.3 BCMS.
-You will implement or maintain a business continuity management system that is in alignment with the ISO 22301 Standard.
+You will implement or maintain a business continuity management system ("BCMS") that is in alignment with the ISO 22301 Standard.
 A compliant BCMS must demonstrate leadership, planning, support, operations, performance evaluation, and improvement. - 7.4 Outage.
-If You encounter an interruption or outage of service that impacts Google for any duration, You will furnish to Google a root cause analysis or post-mortem
+If You encounter an interruption or outage of any aspect of the Service that impacts Google for any duration, You will furnish to Google a root cause analysis or post-mortem report that includes corrective actions and the timeframe for completion.